Family in the Soviet Union: Evolution of the Soviet family

 The early Soviet state sought to remake the family, believing that although the economic emancipation of workers would deprive families of their economic function, it would not destroy the institution but rather base family relations exclusively on mutual affection.
 The Bolsheviks replaced religious marriage with civil marriage, divorce became easy to obtain, and unwed mothers received special protection.
 All children, whether legitimate or illegitimate, had equal rights before the law, women gained sexual equality under matrimonial law, inheritance of property was abolished, and abortion was legalized.

 In the early 1920s, however, the weakening of family ties, combined with the devastation and dislocation caused by the Russian Civil War (1918–21), resulted in nearly 7 million homeless children.
 This situation prompted senior Bolshevik Party officials to conclude that the State needed a more stable family life to rebuild the country's economy and shattered social structure.
 By 1922 the government allowed some forms of inheritance, and after 1926 full inheritance rights were restored.
 By the late 1920s, adults had been made more responsible for the care of their children, and common-law marriage had been given equal legal status with civil marriage.

 During Joseph Stalin's rule (late 1920s to 1953), the trend toward strengthening the family continued.
 In 1936 the government began to award payments to women with large families, banned abortions, and made divorces more difficult to obtain.
 In 1942 it subjected single persons and childless married persons to additional taxes.
 In 1944 only registered marriages were recognized to be legal, and divorce became subject to court discretion.
 In the same year the government began to award medals to women who gave birth to five or more children and took upon itself the support of illegitimate children.

-After Stalin's death in 1953, the government moved in a more revisionist direction and rescinded some of its natalist legislation.
+After Stalin's death in 1953, the government moved in a more liberal direction and rescinded some of its natalist legislation.
 In 1955 it declared abortions for medical reasons legal, and in 1968 it declared all abortions legal, following Western European policy.
 The state also liberalized divorce procedures in the mid-1960s, but in 1968 introduced new limitations.

 In 1974 the government began to subsidize poorer families whose average per-capita income did not exceed 50 rubles per month (later raised to 75 rubles per month in some northern and eastern regions).
 The subsidy amounted to 12 rubles per month for each child below eight years of age.
 It was estimated that in 1974 about 3.5 million families (14 million people, or about 5% of the entire population) received this subsidy.
 With the increase in per-capita income, however, the number of children requiring such assistance decreased.
 In 1985 the government raised the age limit for assistance to twelve years and under.
 In 1981 the subsidy to an unwed mother with a child increased to 20 rubles per month; in early 1987 an estimated 1.5 million unwed mothers were receiving such assistance, or twice as many as during the late 1970s.